spencertipping/ni/doc/optimization.md

 Also, remember that the Hadoop job (probably) does not have access to files on the machine from which it was called; this may cause errors that are somewhat difficult to read.

+###Job looks like its reading in data forever
+If you want to use data from HDFS, you need to use a quoted path, for example `$ ni \'hdfst:///path/to/files/...
+HS...`.

+If you do this without quoting, for example `$ ni hdfst:///path/to/files/...
+HS...`, `ni` will read all of the data from HDFS into the stream, then output all of the data you read into the stream into a directory on HDFS, and then run the Hadoop Streaming job on that copied data.

 ##Reading from HDFS is slow
 There are several commands to read from HDFS; be sure that you are using the appropriate one.

 ###Using HDFS in a Hadoop Streaming job
 When running a Hadoop streaming job, you should use a **quoted path**.
-For example, `ni \'hdfst:///path/to/file/part-* HS:_:` will re-partition your data on HDFS.
+For example, `$ ni \'hdfst:///path/to/file/part-* HS:_:` will re-partition your data on HDFS.

 ###Using HDFS outside of Hadoop Streaming
 To read HDFS into the input stream, you'll want to use `ni`'s `hdfst` (hadoop file system *text*) operator to get data out, supporting the bash-style use of `*`.